oreillymj/netty-mqtt-websocket-client/README.md

 It is simply provided as a starting point for more complex implementations as I couldn't find amy other working examples.

 ## Building/Requirements
-The code is intended to be simply built in Intellij.
-I haven't used Maven or Gradle.
+The code is intended to be simply built/run in Intellij.
+I've also add a Maven POM.xml.
 The code assumes the following files are within a 'libs' folder.
 Not all maybe required, but it will ensure the code builds.